-Section 2 The Draft Plan and associated Proposed Material Alterations
+Section 2 The Plan

 The Dún Laoghaire-Rathdown County Development Plan is a land use plan and overall strategy for the proper planning and sustainable development of the functional area of County Dún Laoghaire-Rathdown over the six-year period 2022-2028.
 Not later than four years after the adoption of the Plan, the Council is required to review it and commence the preparation of a new Plan.